noxasch/astute_finance_release/README.md

-# Astute Finance by Noxasch
+# Spensieur Finance by Noxasch

 Astute Finance is a Personal Expense tracker with analytics that store data locally. <br>
 Future version might have restricted feature but all released feature will never be restricted.